From Big Ball of Mud to Modulith: Introducing and keeping a clean architecture in PHP with Deptrac

 Congratulations, you have successfully set up a basic deptrac configuration to enforce vertical architectural boundaries in your PHP monolith!

-It’s better to define a clear API of what PackageA exposes to the outside world.
+It’s better to define a clear API of what Order exposes to the outside world.
 In Ports & Adapters, this is usually done by defining a ‘driven’ port interface.
 That’s what we will cover in the next part of this series.

 Like what you read?